ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/projects-how-setup-time-sheets.md

 ### To assign a time sheet administrator manually

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **User Setup**, and then choose the related link.
 2. Add a new user if the user list does not include the person who you want to be the time sheet administrator.
-For more information, see [Assign Permissions to Users and Groups](ui-define-granular-permissions.md).
+Další informace o oprávněních naleznete v tématu [Přiřazení práv uživatelům a uživatelským skupinám](ui-define-granular-permissions.md).
 3. Select a user to be a time sheet administrator, and then select the **Time Sheet Admin.** check box.

 > [!TIP]